firebird631/siis/README.md

 the market identifier.
 Negation ! can be placed at the beginning of the market identifier to avoid a specific market when a wildchar filter is also used.
 Example of --market=\*USDT,!BCHUSDT will fetch for any USDT based excepted for BCHUSDT

-Common usage is to fetch only a certain number of recent OHLC, using the --last=\<number> option.
+If you need to only fetch the last n recents OHLCs, you can use the --last=\<number> option.

 The --spec optionnal option could be necessary for some fetchers, like with alphavantage.co where you have to specify the type of the market (--spec=STOCK).